HPCarey/trekkers/README.md

 - Give the app a name and select the region, I selected Europe for this app.
 - Click the Create app button
 - Under the "Deploy" tab, click on github for deployment method and connect the app to the [trekkers](https://github.com/HPCarey/trekkers/tree/main) github repositiory.
-- Once the app  is connected to the correct github repository, click "Deploy Branch". and open the app in the browser to make sure it works.
+- Once the app  is connected to the correct github repository, click "Deploy Branch" and open the app in the browser to make sure it works.

 ### Deployment issues and bugs
 - I did not use the CI gitpod template as it was not availabe and the instructions had changed after the codeanywhere switch.